nagyistge/tuanzi88.Talker/readme.txt

 This is a mobile app used to support multiple talk.

+Now change in MAIN LINE.

 So it is named talker.